Objective comparison of methods to decode anomalous diffusion: Methods

 where $N$ is the number of trajectories in the dataset, and $\alpha_{i,\rm{p}}$ and $\alpha_{i,\rm{GT}}$ represent the predicted and ground truth values of the anomalous exponent of the $i$-th trajectory, respectively.

-\item{$F_1$-score.} For T2 and T3, the methods have to provide the probability for a trajectory (or a segment) to be assigned to one of the five diffusion models.
-Predictions for which the highest probability value corresponded to the the ground truth model were identified as true positives (TP).
+\item{$F_1$-score.} For T2 and T3, the methods have to provide a score of the probability for a trajectory (or a segment) to be assigned to one of the five diffusion models.
+Predictions for which the highest probability value corresponded to the ground-truth model were identified as true positives.
 As a summary statistics for model classification, we used the ${\rm F_1}$-score.
-In the case of a balanced dataset (as the one considered in the challenge, for which each class is equally represented), the ${\rm F_1}$-score with micro-average can be calculated as
+For multi-class classification problems, scoring metrics such as precision, recall, and ${\rm F_1}$-score can be computed as a macro-average (which evaluates the metric independently for each class and then take the average, giving all classes the same weight), or as a micro-average (which aggregates the contributions of all classes to compute the average metric).
+Micro-averaging is generally preferable when class imbalance is present.
+Although the challenge was based on a balanced dataset with each class equally represented, we used a micro-averaged ${\rm F_1}$-score in order not to provide any hint to participants about the content of the dataset.
+The micro-averaged ${\rm F_1}$-score was calculated as